Trapster

 Peter Petruski is a character appearing in American comic books published by Marvel Comics.
 Created by writer Stan Lee and artist Jack Kirby, the character first appeared in Strange Tales #104 (January 1963).
-Petruski is one of the first supervillains who became active during the "Silver Age" of Marvel Comics.
-He is known under the codenames Paste-Pot Pete and Trapster.
-Petruski is a former research chemist in New York City who invented an extremely adhesive "multi-polymer" liquid, which he used to create a paste-gun and become a criminal.
-He has also been a member of the Intelligencia and the Frightful Four at various points in his history.
+Petruski was among the early supervillains introduced during Marvel Comics' Silver Age and is best known by the codenames Paste-Pot Pete and Trapster.
+A former research chemist based in New York City, Petruski invented an extremely adhesive "multi-polymer" compound, which he employed in a paste gun to pursue a criminal career.
+Over the course of his publication history, he has been affiliated with several villainous groups, including the Intelligencia and the Frightful Four.

 Publication history

 Peter Petruski debuted as Paste-Pot Pete in Strange Tales #104 (January 1963), created by Stan Lee and Jack Kirby.
 He first appeared as the Trapster in Fantastic Four #38 (May 1965).
+He subsequently appeared in several Marvel series, including Daredevil (2016) and Fantastic Four (2023).